One of the most common questions being asked these days by aspiring cannabis processors is “Which method of extraction should I use? CO2 or ethanol?”

 Processors who choose CO2 as their primary extraction method are often considering long-term viability and survivability.

 The final reason for selecting a CO2 extractor for your processing is marketing cachet.
 Supercritical CO2 has gained a reputation for being the cleanest, safest, and most cutting-edge method of extracting natural products.
+As full-spectrum cannabis oils gained in popularity, so has CO2 extraction for cannabis and hemp.
 Health food stores often have special displays of their CO2 extracts which garner a higher price than other herbal remedies.
 Processors who choose CO2 as their primary extraction method are often considering long-term viability and survivability.
 They may emphasize the chemistry of their extractions, such as high-levels of THC, CBD and terpenes.
 As competition increases and the industry consolidates, daily operating costs may become a "make or break" factor.
 In addition, as large corporations begin to dominate sectors of the industry, many of them may choose to contract processing to the best existing facilities rather than build their own plants